netcinematics/PWA-3D-WRAPPSHELL/README.md

 ## Under the hood

 In DevTools, Right Click > and Inspect Elements.
 Refresh > and check those cached files in the console log.
+You renegade.
 It caches the skybox, 3D assets, audio and the "App Shell"!
-Not to mention the LocalStorage Runtime Database.
-We can render any cached content offline.
-And when we install, there is a smooth loading screen.
-Thank you BabylonJS!
-But don't forget the other gizmos like: hidden URL, SSL info, and screen orientation support.
-Jump back to your desktop/homescreen to find your App!
-Windows 10 installs the app link to the desktop, and we think that is cool for 3D Apps.
+Not to mention that helpful LocalStorage Runtime Database.
+We can render any cached content offline, and hold game state too.
+When we install, there is a smooth loading screen - thank BabylonJS!
+But don't forget the other PWA benefits like:

+- hidden URL,
+- SSL info,
+- screen orientation support.
+- app splash screen

+> Jump back to your desktop/homescreen to find your App!

+Windows 10 installs the app link to the desktop, and we think that will usher in an era of 3D Apps.

 <pre>
 NOTES: